aditya-grover/node2vec/README.md

 - Added progress bar to preprocessing task.
 - Changes to use python3 and higher versions of packages.
-- Added multi-classification.ipynb to use the embeddings to do multi-label classification.
+- Added multi-classification.ipynb to use the embeddings to do label classification.
+Note: Install jupyter notebook to run the file
+    ```
+    pip install jupyter
+    jupyter notebook
+    ```